blockprotocol/blockprotocol/packages/@blockprotocol/hook/README.md

 ## Block Protocol – Hook Service

-This package implements the Block Protocol Hraph service for blocks and embedding applications.
+This package implements the Block Protocol Hook service for blocks and embedding applications.

 To get started: